 You may be going to court as a witness either because someone asked you to testify on their behalf, or because you received a subpoena requiring you to testify at court.
-You should be paid witness fees along with the subpoena.
+You should be paid witness fees, or 'travel money,' along with the subpoena.
 These fees must be paid by the person who subpoenaed you, and should be paid to you in cash by the person serving the subpoena on you.
 For information about witness fees, click here.

 If you were subpoenaed to go to court, you must show up for the dates and times indicated in the subpoena.
 The subpoena stays in place until either: